 Fermentation has become a major focus of improvement in my brewing efforts.
-After all, why waste a batch of beer you spend hours brewing and preparing for only to slack on the cold side of the whole process?
+After all, why waste a batch of beer you spend hours brewing only to slack off on the cold side of the whole process?

 The Cooling System

-The cooling system comes with a pump, Anvil temp controller, long stainless cooling coil, a thermowell, and a no. 7 rubber stopper.
+The cooling system comes with a pump, neoprene jacket, Anvil temp controller, long stainless steel cooling coil, a thermowell, and a special no. 7 rubber stopper.
 The coils and thermowell pass through the stopper and extend into the fermenter.
 The thermowell sits about halfway down the bucket and the coils reach a few inches from the bottom of the vessel.

 How Does it Work?

 The digital thermometer probe fits into the thermowell and will give you a digital temp reading at the very center of the fermenter.
 You set your desired fermentation temp on the controller and plug the supplied pump into the controller.
 If the temperature of the vessel raises even 1 degree (you can change the variance on the controller), it will activate the pump and cycle cold water (from a cooler) through the coils, bringing down the temp pretty quickly.